bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 The hardened formula, illustrated above, combines together the index number, the parent chain code, and the parent private key to create the data used to generate the child chain code and child private key.
 This formula makes it impossible to create child public keys without knowing the parent private key.
 In other words, parent extended public keys can’t create hardened child public keys.

-Because of that, a :term:`hardened extended private key <hardened extended key>` is much less useful than a normal extended private key—however, hardened extended private keys create a firewall through which multi-level key derivation compromises cannot happen.
+Because of that, a :term:`hardened extended private key <Hardened extended key>` is much less useful than a normal extended private key—however, hardened extended private keys create a firewall through which multi-level key derivation compromises cannot happen.
 Because hardened child extended public keys cannot generate grandchild chain codes on their own, the compromise of a parent extended public key cannot be combined with the compromise of a grandchild private key to create great-grandchild extended private keys.

 The HD protocol uses different index numbers to indicate whether a normal or hardened key should be generated.
 Index numbers from 0x00 to 0x7fffffff (0 to 231-1) will generate a normal key; index numbers from 0x80000000 to 0xffffffff will generate a hardened key.
 To make descriptions easy, many developers use the `prime symbol <https://en.wikipedia.org/wiki/Prime_%28symbol%29>`__ to indicate hardened keys, so the first normal key (0x00) is 0 and the first hardened key (0x80000000) is 0´.